SMEFT goes dark: Dark Matter models for four-fermion operators: Phenomenology

 \section{Phenomenology}

 In the previous sections we have discussed the landscape of UV models with a DM candidate and loop-suppresed 4F operators.
 We also identified two classes of models with distinctive SMEFT mapping, leptophilic and colored models.
-In this section we discuss the typical phenomenology one should expect from these scenarios.
+In this section we discuss the typical phenomenology one should expect from these scenarios as a way to illustrate the interplay between low-energy, Dark Matter and LHC phenomenology.
+In the last subsection, we also discuss more exotic possibilities emerging from the matching to UV theories.

 In all cases, we have considered a Dark Matter candidate with hypercharge $Y=0$, a phenomenological requirement due to direct detection constraints, which point to DM candidates that do not couple to the Z-boson at tree-level.
 Instead, the heavy DM particle would couple to quarks via loop-suppressed interactions.